Loading...

 So let's make a start.

-For example, what's the largest and smallest integer when 430 is rounded to the nearest 10.
+For example, what's the largest and smallest integer when 430 is rounded to the nearest 10?
+A number line might help you out.

 Well, let's see if we can draw a number line together.

-Here's my number line and we're going to put 430 in the centre.
+Here's my number line, and we're going to put 430 in the centre.

-From here, we're going to do those middle lines, but what do those middle values represent?
-Up to this spot, it's 425 and 435.
+But what do those middle values represent?
+Hopefully, you can spot it's 425 and 435.

 From here, 425 is the smallest integer when rounded to the nearest 10, as this does give us 430.

-434 is the largest integer when rounded to the nearest 10 as this does give us 430, but why do you think we didn't use 435 as the largest integer?
-Well, hopefully you can spot, it's because 435 rounded to the nearest 10 gives us 440.
+But why do you think we didn't use 435 as the largest integer?
+Well, hopefully, you can spot it's because 435 rounded to the nearest 10 gives us 440.

 So let's extend this by continuing to look at our number lines and look at the conversation Jacob and Sofia are having.

-Well, Jacob says, are the largest and smallest values of an unrounded number always an integer?
+Well, Jacob says, "Are the largest and smallest values of an unrounded number always an integer?"
 And Sofia says, "Good question.

 Let's find out."
 Let's have a look at an example where five has been rounded to the nearest integer.

-Here with our number line, we're going to put five in the middle.
+Here, with our number line, we're going to put five in the middle.

 What do you think those values are?
 Well, it'll have to be 4.